 What Can You Use a Hardship Loan For?

-• Rent or mortgage payments.
+• Rent or mortgage payments

-• Everyday expenses like groceries and transportation.
+• Everyday expenses like groceries and transportation

-• Medical needs.
+• Medical needs

 Hardship Borrowing Options

 A personal loan allows you to borrow a lump sum of money, typically at a fixed interest rate, that you’ll then repay in installments over a set amount of time.
-Unlike a credit card, which is revolving debt, a personal loan has a set end date and you’ll know exactly how much interest you’ll pay over the life of the loan (a personal loan calculator can always help with that determination, too).
+Unlike a credit card, which is revolving debt, a personal loan has a set end date.
+This allows you to know exactly how much interest you’ll pay over the life of the loan (a personal loan calculator can always help with that determination, too).

 Peer-to-peer (P2P) lending is becoming more common as people seek out nontraditional financing.
 P2P loans are generally managed through a lending platform that matches applicants with investors.

 While it may offer more flexibility than a traditional loan, a P2P lending platform still looks at an applicant’s overall financial picture — including their credit score — during the approval process.
 Like a traditional loan, a P2P’s loan terms and interest rates will vary depending on an applicant’s creditworthiness.

 Generally, lenders in the P2P space will report accounts to credit bureaus just as traditional lenders do.
 So making regular, on-time payments can have a positive effect on your credit score.
 And, conversely, making late payments or failing to make payments at all can have a negative effect on your credit score.

 With a home equity loan, you’ll pay back the amount borrowed (with interest) over an agreed-upon period of time.
-While a home equity loan is a lump sum, a HELOC is a revolving credit that can allow you to withdraw what you need.
-HELOCs often have variable interest rates that can make it challenging to plan for how to pay back the loan.
+While a home equity loan is offered in a lump sum, a HELOC is a revolving line of credit that can allow you to withdraw what you need.
+However, HELOCs often have variable interest rates, which can make it challenging to plan for repayment.

-In all of the options outlined above, if you can’t pay back the loan or follow the agreed-upon terms, there is always the potential that you may lose your house.
+In all of the options outlined above, if you can’t pay back the loan or follow the agreed-upon terms, there’s the potential that you may lose your house.

 401(k) Hardship Withdrawal

-• Borrowing from friends and relatives.
-Asking for an informal loan from a friend or family member is certainly an option for getting through financial hardship, although not one that should be considered lightly.
+• Borrowing from friends and relatives: Asking for an informal loan from a friend or family member is certainly an option for getting through financial hardship, although not one that should be considered lightly.
 Having clear communication about each party’s expectations and responsibilities can go a long way to keeping a relationship intact.
-Consider having a written loan agreement that outlines details about the loan such as the amount, interest rate (even if it’s nominal), and when repayment is expected.
+Consider having a written loan agreement that outlines details about the loan, such as the amount, interest rate (even if it’s nominal), and when repayment is expected.

-• Community-based resources.
-There may be specific grants within your community available for people with emergency financial needs.
+• Community-based resources: There may be specific grants within your community available for people with emergency financial needs.
 Organizations like 211.org help individuals find the assistance they need.
-Community-based social services organizations may also be able to make referrals to other organizations as needed.
+Community-based social services organizations also may be able to make referrals to other organizations as needed.

-Researching all your options for financial relief is a wise move.
-You might find help from community, state, or federal sources; your employer, or a friend or family member.
-If you’re looking for financial help in the form of a hardship loan, a SoFi Personal Loan could be a good option for your unique financial situation.
+Researching all of your options for financial relief is a wise move.
+You might find help from government or community resources, your employer, or a friend or family member.
+Or, you might consider options such as a financial hardship loan, a home equity loan, or a P2P loan.

 Photo credit: iStock/staticnak1983